ryandkuster/ngsComposer/README.md

-# EARLY RELEASE (VERSION 0.1): please use at your own discretion
+# INITIAL DEVELOPMENT RELEASE
+Please use ngsComposer at your own discretion.
+Currently, the software is in an early testing release.
+If you find any issues or have suggestions to improve ngsComposer or its documentation, please contact rkuster@utk.edu.

 <a><img src="https://i.imgur.com/yllhM4C.png" title="source: imgur.com" /></a>